-For that indicator, The World Bank provides data for Germany from 2000 to 2016.
-The average value for Germany during that period was 42.19 percent with a minumum of 32.55 percent in 2002 and a maximum of 59.14 percent in 2016.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Germany from 2000 to 2017.
+The average value for Germany during that period was 43.22 percent with a minimum of 32.55 percent in 2002 and a maximum of 61.08 percent in 2017.

 Definition: Ratio of assets of mutual funds to GDP.
 A mutual fund is a type of managed collective investment scheme that pools money from many investors to purchase securities.
 Data taken from a variety of sources such as Investment Company Institute and national sources.